 View Post

 In Chords, Guitar Blog, Practice and Technique by Craig SmithLeave a Comment

-If you’re new to playing the guitar and wondering what chords are suitable for a beginner guitarist, look no further.
-I’ve got you covered in this lesson… and then some.
-[Update] Since I wrote this lesson last year, I’ve written an accompanying chord book that goes even deeper.
-The Beginners Guide to Chords (35 pages) $9.99 You’ll find no shortage of downloadable guitar chord charts and graphs flying around the internet, so what makes this …
+Introduction to Beginner Guitar Chords If you’re new to playing the guitar and wondering what chords are suitable for a beginner guitarist, look no further.
+I’ve got you covered in this lesson 20 Essential Beginner Guitar Chords… and then some.
+Don’t be turned off by the term Beginner Guitar Chords though.
+If you follow through with the lesson, you’ll see it gets into some advance guitar music theory.
+You’ll find no shortage of downloadable guitar chord …

+View Post